-A BSc Economics degree provides you with an opportunity to develop a firm understanding of human behaviour, not only in commerce, but also in wider society.
-The models used by economists are as much qualitative (expressed in words) as they are quantitative.
-You will be provided the opportunity to gain quantitative, analytical, computing, presentation, and writing skills.
+A BSc Economics degree allows students to analyse in-depth how economies function (macroeconomics) and how individuals make decisions (microeconomics).
+The models used by economists combine qualitative and quantitative techniques, and you will have the opportunity to gain analytical, computing, presentation, and writing skills.
 These transferable skills are highly sought after across industry, and also provide an excellent platform for future entrepreneurs.

 "The Economics course at QUB is well-structured, interesting and covers current topics.
 You develop a wide variety of skills through various group projects, assignments, presentations and research projects, which truly enhances your employability and attractiveness in the job market."